Skip to main content

 Caution

 If your app has routing configured, you need to create a route /intent/:intentId in your app to handle the intent using the getIntent method.
-The app shell opens this route and passes the intent object synchronously.
-If this route doesn't exist, your app won't receive the intent.
+The AppShell opens this route and passes the intent object synchronously.
+Your app won't receive the intent if this route doesn't exist.

 Handle multiple intents